 2. Safety Training Modules can be found on the Sask.
 Safety Council

 D) Respiratory Training

 E) Hearing Protection Training

 F) SCOT (Safety Construction Orientation Training

 3. Career Work Exploration Credit - it students would like to continue this program and earn a Career and Work Exploration credit, there is the option for them to complete a work experience placement.

 Students should be interested in the skilled trades and have time in their personal schedules to fulfill the commitment of this program.
-Students must dress appropriately for working in this industry.
-Steel toed boots are required.
-Interested students will have the opportunity to learn about the Auto Body or Machining trade.
-Students will meet at Saskatchewan Polytechnic Regina Campus for each of their skill building sessions.
-The program will run for 4 consecutive Saturdays which are on November 7, 14, 21, 28 from 10:00 am - 4:15 pm.
+Students must dress appropriately for working in this industry and steel toed boots are required.
+Please refer to the center menu on the home page for upcoming Career Connections.